When does Ring record or store my videos?

 If you do not have a Ring Protect Plan, Ring does not record or store your videos, but you can still view your device's live video stream (Live View).

-If you do have a Ring Protect Plan (including a free trial), Ring records and stores videos when motion is detected by your device (including motion detected via Linked Devices), the video doorbell button is pressed, or you initiate Live View.
+If you do have a Ring Protect Plan (including a trial), Ring records and stores videos when motion is detected by your device (including motion detected via Linked Devices), the video doorbell button is pressed, or you initiate Live View.
 Stored recordings are automatically deleted following the expiration of your Ring Protect Plan’s applicable storage period.
 For additional information regarding Ring’s video storage periods, see here.

 What about videos I’ve created a share link for?

 Currently, videos shared via a share link are not deleted following the expiration of your Ring Protect Plan’s applicable storage period, like videos stored in your Ring account.
 We’re working on bringing this functionality to the Control Center soon, but if you wish to delete these videos in the meantime, please reach out to our support team at ring.com/callus.

 How can I access and view my recordings?